Charl-AI/MNIST-in-every-framework/README.md

 ## Training + Inference

 Each mini-project contains a directory called `experiments`, which contains a notebook for each challenge.
 The notebooks can be run to demonstrate how to perform training and inference; a nice benefit of notebooks over a normal `main.py` file is that the notebook outputs get uploaded to GitHub, so you can see what to expect from the code before you download and run it.
-Training is automatically logged to TensorBoard in the `logs/`  directory which makes it easy to visualise training dynammics.
+Training is automatically logged to TensorBoard in the `logs/`  directory which makes it easy to visualise training dynamics.
 Launch a TensorBoard server by running `tensorboard --logdir=logs`.

 ## Submission to Kaggle